gigimontes/Excel-Projects/README.md

 #### Data Analysis

-#### Results

 #### Dashboard:

 ![image](https://github.com/gigimontes/Excel-projects/assets/143570053/d4251f66-358b-4ead-80cf-61ef91659b84)

-  #### Analysis Findings:
+ #### Results
-   NOTE: For all visuals the blue results consists of information about those indivduals who did not purchase a bike while the orange results are those who did.
+The results found in the data are:

-1. The age bracket with the highest bike purchases is middle aged people who are in the age range between 31-54.
+  - The age bracket with the highest bike purchases is middle aged people who are in the age range between 31-54.
 People in the middle aged bracket were also the highest in not purchasing a bike.
-  2. The average income for females bike purchasers is 53,440 a year while for males it's 60,124 a year.
+  - The average income for female bike purchasers is 53,440 a year while for males it's 60,124 a year.
 Overall the higher the salary, the higher the chance of a purchase.
-  3. Consumers were more likely to purchase a bike if the commute travel was between 0-2 miles.
-On the contray, consumers were more likely to not go through with the purchase if the commute travel was between 5 miles or more.
+  - Consumers were more likely to purchase a bike if the commute travel was between 0-2 miles.
+On the contrary, consumers were more likely to not go through with the purchase if the commute was between 5 miles or more.

+#### Recommendations
+  - I would focus on marketing towards the age range for people in their Adolescence to middle ages.
+  - I would recommend having a Uni-sex bike section that suits both men and women, men section, and women section that has 3 pricing brackets each.
+The pricer the bike the more features it has.
+This way we expand our affordability to more consumers.
+  - I would market towards people who live in cities or suburbs due to the space dedicated for bike routes.
+Destinations are more likely to be closer to each other compared to rural areas.

 #### Note: You can filter the data based on marital Status, Region, and Education.